SquareBracketAssociates/PharoByExample-english/README.markdown

 multi-line code.

 If you add a new chapter:
--	please be sure to include it from PBE.tex.
+-	please be sure to include it from PBE1.tex.
--	Remember to include its /figures/ subdirectory in the graphicspath, which is set in the preamble to PBE.tex.
+-	Remember to include its /figures/ subdirectory in the graphicspath, which is set in the preamble to PBE1.tex.
 Don't forget the trailing /
 -	Please make sure the chapter compiles with latex both from the main book and as a separate chapter.
 -	Set the svn:ignore property on the chapter's directory.
 The command to do